pingcap/tidb-dev-guide/src/understand-tidb/implementation-of-typical-operators.md

 [`fetchAndProbeHashTable`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/join.go#L390) is the function where probe stage is executed.
 There are two types of threads to do the probe

-* [`fetchProbeSideChunks`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/join.go#L235) : the concurrency of `fetchProbeSideChunks` is 1.
+* [`fetchProbeSideChunks`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/join.go#L235) the concurrency of `fetchProbeSideChunks` is 1.
 It reads data from probe child, and send them to multiple probe workers
-* [`probeWorker`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/join.go#L88): multiple `probeWorker` will read data from `fetchProbeSideChunks` and probe concurrently, the concurrency is decided by `ExecutorConcurrency`
+* [`probeWorker`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/join.go#L88) multiple `probeWorker` will read data from `fetchProbeSideChunks` and probe concurrently, the concurrency is decided by `ExecutorConcurrency`

-Each `probeWorker` holds a [`joiner`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/joiner.go#L62) , `joiner` is an interface that each kind of join should implement its own joiner.
+Each `probeWorker` holds a [`joiner`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/joiner.go#L62) , `joiner` is the core data structure that implements different join semantics.
+Each kind of join should implements its own joiner.
 Currently, TiDB support the following joiners

 * [`innerJoiner`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/joiner.go#L959) used for inner join
 * [`leftOuterJoiner`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/joiner.go#L805) used for left outer join